circleci/circleci-docs/jekyll/_docs/getting-started.md

 Setting up CircleCI usually takes only three mouse clicks:

 1. Sign up with CircleCI.
-2. Give CircleCI permission to access GitHub on your behalf.
+2. Give CircleCI permission to access GitHub or Bitbucket on your behalf.
 3. Click on a project.

 It really is that easy for about 90 percent of our users.